syntasso/kratix-docs/docs/main/05-reference/07-multidestination-management.md

 Kratix will also schedule all Promise Dependencies onto this new Destination.

-Platform teams can, however, control which Destinations receive which Promises by using a combination of Destination labels and Promise target selectors.
+Platform teams can, however, control which Destinations receive which Promises by using a combination of Destination labels and Promise Destination selectors.

 The `labels` in the Destination document are the standard Kubernetes [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/):